fisharebest/webtrees/modules/googlemap_readme.txt

-README file for the Googlemap module for phpGedView
+﻿README file for the Googlemap module for phpGedView

 The files in this archive should be extracted into your modules directory.